Last updated: May 13, 2023

 Once you arrive at the lookout, the valley opens up right in front of you, with incredible views across the valley to Mount Solitary, Ruined Castle, and the Narrow Neck plateau.

-Katoomba Falls is somewhere below that lookout, but the waterfall isn’t actually visible.
-However, the panoramic valley views more than make up for that.
+Katoomba Falls is somewhere below that lookout, but the waterfall isn’t visible.
+The panoramic valley views, however, more than compensate for that.

 2. Cliff View Lookout